 - 5 drops Geranium essential oil

 *Citric acid can be hard to find, but I did find jars of it in the canning section at Walmart and you can buy citric acid in bulk (affiliate link).
-You can also use 1 cup citric acid and omit the corn starch.

 - 3-quart mixing bowl (stainless steel or glass)